adamkarvonen/SAE_Bench_Template/README.md

 ## Custom SAE Usage

 Our goal is to have first class support for custom SAEs as the field is rapidly evolving.
 Our evaluations can run on any SAE object with encode(), decode(), and a few config values.
-For example custom SAEs, refer to the `baselines/` folder.
+For example custom SAE implementations and more info, refer to the `baselines/README.md`.

 There are two ways to evaluate custom SAEs: